qwewhy/Chemviz3D-3D_chemical_reaction_visualization/README.md

 // 1.
 Import new molecule:
 import { NewMolecule } from '../../models/molecules/NewMolecule';

 // 2.
-Add all reaction rules about all molecules in this project: const reactionRules = [
+Add all reaction rules in ‘src\data\reactionRules.js’ about all molecules in this project: const reactionRules = [
   {
     reactants: { 'ReactantA': 1, 'ReactantB': 1 },